The much-anticipated opening of Toy Story Land brought tons of excitement to Hollywood Studios.

 If your plan is to use a bus, get to the bus stop extra early.
 It is better to wait a few minutes for the bus to show up than it is to run to try to catch it!

-There you'll be given a brightly-colored wrist band which identifies you as one of the guests for Early Morning Magic.
+After you arrive to Hollywood Studios, you'll be asked to check in and you'll be given a colorful wrist band which identifies you as one of the guests for Early Morning Magic.

-At 7:30, guests with wristbands will be allowed into Toy Story Land where they can enjoy the area relatively crowd free until the park opens at 9 a.m.
+At 7:30 (sometimes earlier), guests with wristbands will be allowed into Toy Story Land where they can enjoy the area relatively crowd free until the park opens at 9 a.m.

-During the 75 minutes of the event, you'll be able to enjoy all 3 of the Toy Story Land attractions, plus the character meets with Woody & Jessie and Buzz as many times you like.
+During Early Morning Magic, you'll be able to enjoy all 3 of the Toy Story Land attractions, plus the character meets with Woody & Jessie and Buzz as many times you like.